Sustainability

 Employee Development and Well-being

-• Provide training opportunities focused on upscaling roles, job redesign and career progression, as well as introduce incentive-based and employee recognition schemes to create a more conducive workplace that motivates employees.
+• Provide training opportunities focused on upscaling, job redesign, leadership and career progression, as well as introduce incentive-based and employee recognition schemes to create a more conducive workplace that motivates employees

-• Collaborate with the Singapore Tourism Board and Workforce Singapore on the Lighthouse Transformation Pilot Project to redesign job roles across different functions to enhance career opportunities for employees in our hospitality business.
+• Collaborate with the Singapore Tourism Board and Workforce Singapore on the Lighthouse Transformation Pilot Project to redesign job roles across different functions to enhance career opportunities for our employees in the hospitality business

 Property Business

-Average 25 training hours per employee annually.
-Target Met
+Average 25 training hours per employee in 2025 Target Met

 Hospitality Business

-Average 56 training hours per employee in 2024.
-Target Not Met*
+Average 48 training hours per employee in 2025 Target Met

 Goal 5: Gender Equality